wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 ##### 214 Duties of person on receipt of notice under section 213

-*   (1) A licensed insurer that is an overseas person must, on receipt of a notice from the Bank under [section 213][274], comply with that notice by, as the case may be,---
+*   (1) A licensed insurer that is an overseas person must, on receipt of a notice from the Bank under [section 213][276], comply with that notice by, as the case may be,---

     *   (a) permitting the overseas supervisor to conduct an inspection of that person; or

     *   (b) supplying the overseas supervisor with the required information, data, or forecasts within the time, and at the place, specified in the notice.

-    (2) A licensed insurer that is an overseas person commits an offence if the person fails to comply in any respect with any requirements notified by the Bank under [section 213][274] and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (2) A licensed insurer that is an overseas person commits an offence if the person fails to comply in any respect with any requirements notified by the Bank under [section 213][276] and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 214(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences